Codecademy/docs/content/general/concepts/unit-testing/unit-testing.md

 ### Automated Testing

+Automated testing is when programs are written specifically to test code.
+This is optimal when manual testing becomes tedious, frequent testing is needed, or when multiple individuals are adding or making changes to the code.

-Writing scripts to test parts of code is a way to automate testing.
+Writing scripts to test parts of the source code is a way to automate testing.
 Combined with a testing automation tool, these scripts can run automatically and immediately inform developers if any errors have occurred.

-Automated testing is a better way to test code when the process of doing it manually is tedious, frequent testing is needed, or when multiple individuals are adding or making changes to the code.

 ## Why use Unit Testing?